ARM-software/bob-build/docs/module_types/common_module_properties.md

 ----
 ### **bob_module.static_libs** (optional)
 The list of static lib modules that this library depends on.
+These are propagated to the closest linking object when specified on static libraries.
+`static_libs` is an indication that this module is using a static library, and users of this module need to link against it.

 ----
 ### **bob_module.shared_libs** (optional)
 The list of shared lib modules that this library depends on.
+These are propagated to the closest linking object when specified on static libraries.
+`shared_libs` is an indication that this module is using a shared library, and users of this module need to link against it.

 ----
 ### **bob_module.reexport_libs** (optional)